How to Ask Open-Ended Questions (80+ Examples in 2025)

 • How can you contribute to the company?

-💬 Can be answered in long-form and are often quite detailed.
+💬 Can be answered in long form and are often quite detailed.

-Comparing with Closed-ended questions
+Open-ended vs Closed-ended questions

-It can be pretty hard to think of an open ended question compared to a closed-ended one, but you can cut corners with this small trick 😉
+It can be pretty hard to think of an open-ended question compared to a closed-ended one, but you can cut corners with this small trick 😉

 Try writing a closed-ended question first and then changing it to an open-ended one, like this 👇